Te Pūkenga: Staff consultation and redundancies

 On 3 August 2022, Chairperson Murray Strong apologised to Te Pūkenga staff members for not listening to their concerns, appreciating their expertise, and for delays in transitioning into a single institution.
 Strong and acting chief-executive Winder also appeared before Parliament's education select committee to answer questions about delays in the transition process, how it was dealing with its financial constraints, and working with staff members.
 Strong confirmed that Te Pūkenga was working to reduce its deficit to NZ$50 million and that Winder would oversee the transition process until the end of 2022.
 These cost-cutting measures have included reducing head office expenses by NZ$8 million.

 On 15 August, Winder announced that Te Pūkenga had begun consulting its over 13,000 employees on its proposed leadership structure and business groups.
 The mega polytechnic proposes creating seven networks based around seven vocational pathways and creating four regional subdivisions.

-On 26 August, Radio New Zealand reported that a Tertiary Education Commission report dated 9 June 2022 had proposed reducing staff numbers at Te Pūkenga's subsidiary polytechnics in order to avert a forecast deficit of NZ$110 million.
-The report described Te Pūkenga's efforts to combat the deficit such as requiring frequent financial reports from polytechnics and restricting the recruitment of new staff as insufficient.
-The briefing paper also forecast that the completion of Te Pūkenga's merger process in January 2023 could save the institution NZ$52 million a year.
+On 26 August, Radio New Zealand reported that a Tertiary Education Commission report dated 9 June 2022 had proposed reducing staff numbers at NZIST subsidiary polytechnics in order to avert a forecast deficit of NZ$110 million.
+The report described NZIST efforts to combat the deficit such as requiring frequent financial reports from polytechnics and restricting the recruitment of new staff as insufficient.
+The briefing paper also forecast that the completion of NZIST merger process in January 2023 could save the institution NZ$52 million a year.

-In early September 2022, Newsroom reported that the delayed public consultation on Te Pūkenga's organisational structure had failed to allay staff concerns about job security.
+In early September 2022, Newsroom reported that the delayed public consultation on NZIST organisational structure had failed to allay staff concerns about job security.
 Newsroom also reported unusually high turnover rates across the subsidiary polytechnics.
 Te Pūkenga also revised its forecast annual deficit to NZ$63 million, which included staff resignations and "one-off" land sales which had not been finalised.
 Tertiary Education Union president Tina Smith reported that many staff were anxious about the uncertainty and lack of information about their job specifications within the organisation's operating structure.
-National Party tertiary education spokesperson Simmonds criticised Te Pūkenga's efforts to reduce its deficit via redundancies and asset sales as an unsustainable financial model.
+National Party tertiary education spokesperson Simmonds criticised NZIST efforts to reduce its deficit via redundancies and asset sales as an unsustainable financial model.

 On 8 September, the Otago Polytechnic Branch of the Tertiary Education Union reported that the merger process had caused low morale and increased workload among staff members at Otago Polytechnic.
-The Union also expressed concerns about scant information about Te Pūkenga's direction, staff's place in the new organisation, and insufficient funding, and the loss of operational knowledge caused by job redundancies.
+The Union also expressed concerns about scant information about NZIST direction, staff's place in the new organisation, and insufficient funding, and the loss of operational knowledge caused by job redundancies.